chef/automate/components/automate-chef-io/content/docs/datafeed.md

 6. Select **Test Data Feed** to begin validating the connection details
 7. Once the test is successful, select **Create Data Feed** to save your Data Feed configuration

-### Edit a Data Feed Endpoint
+### Edit a Data Feed Instance

-To edit a Data Feed endpoint in Chef Automate:
+To edit a Data Feed instance in Chef Automate:

 1. In _Data Feeds_, select the Data Feed name to open its detail page
 1. Edit the Data Feed name or URL
 1. Use the **Save** button to save your changes

-### Delete a Data Feed Endpoint
+### Delete a Data Feed Instance

-To delete a Data Feed endpoint in Chef Automate:
+To delete a Data Feed instance in Chef Automate:

 1. In _Data Feeds_, select **Delete Data Feed** from the menu at the end of the table row
 1. Select **Delete Data Feed** to confirm permanent deletion of this Data Feed